Macedonian Ruins

 The millennial reign of Jesus begins.

-Although having a correct understanding of the rapture has no bearing on our salvation Paul did reveal this mystery as a means by which we could find comfort.
+Although a correct understanding of the rapture does not affect our salvation, Paul did reveal this mystery to comfort us.

 As the end of this age approaches, we face the increasing anger and desperation of the evil one as his days also draw to a close.

-In 2 Thessalonians 2:6-7 Paul tells of the restraint—the rapture perhaps?—that triggers the last week events:
+In 2 Thessalonians 2:6-7 Paul tells of the restraint—the rapture perhaps?—that triggers the final week events:

 "And now you know what is restraining, that he may be revealed in his own time.
 For the mystery of lawlessness is already at work; only the restraint will do so until taken out of the way.”(my translation)